 Buying and financing a new home can be a daunting task and many of us turn to friends and family for advice.
 Watch out for mortgage myths.
 The only experts in the mortgage field….are the experts in the mortgage field!
 Friends and family might not be the experts they think they are.
 The mortgage guidelines and interest rates are changing so frequently that unless someone is in the mortgage field as a full-time job, you should only take advice from a mortgage professional.

 Blog Category: credit score

 A Credit Score Simulator can help with “What If” scenarios to determine what you could potentially do to raise your credit score.
 It can also show you what could negatively impact your credit score.
 It is important to see how your credit choices might affect your credit score because your credit score will impact the underwriting of your loan, your interest rate quote, and even the cost of your mortgage insurance.

 A lender pulls three credit reports to issue a mortgage?
 Yes, potentially.
-One when you get pre-qualified, another at loan application, if loan application and settlement happens 120 days or more after pre-qualification, then the third check is just before settlement!
+One when you get pre-qualified.
+Then another at loan application, if loan application and settlement happens 120 days or more after pre-qualification.
+And then the third check is just before settlement!
 Yes, now Fannie Mae, Freddie Mac, FHA, and all the rule makers require lenders to check for credit activity just a day or two prior to settlement.